 “the whole to be done excellently well.”

 It coincided with the same period when the S. Giovanni frescoes were still in progress, but it was not finished until 1530.
-The original sketch for the composition is in the British Museum, and a comparison with the finished painting has many differences.
+The original sketch for the composition is in The British Museum, and a comparison with the finished painting has many differences.

 Correggio was an artist who had the skills to portray the diffusion of light, even with the shadows, in an excellent manner.
 In this painting, the whole light takes its source from the little body of Christ as if he beams in the midst like a star.
 There is a strong contrast of light and shadow, which is brought into other portions of the picture.
 The mother holds Jesus in her arms and looks down with pride at his tiny yet powerful form.
 The light first falls on the Madonna and then on the shepherds (men and peasant girls), who gaze at him with open and wondering eyes.
 It then reaches Saint Joseph in the background, tethering the ass, and then reaches the moving limbs and glad forms of a group of angels in the clouds, serving one another.
-Correggio used soft touches of light and shadows alongside the figure boundaries to expand the visual pleasure and realism of the painting.
+Correggio used soft touches of light and shadows alongside the figural boundaries to expand the visual pleasure and realism of the painting.
 In addition to this, there is an aerial motion in the artwork through the angels who look down with smiles to the happy scene of adoration, where the radiancy of light is from the Christ Child himself.

 5. The Virgin Adoring the Child with Saint Joseph by Fra Bartolommeo.

-Title | The Virgin Adoring the Child with Saint Joseph |
+TitleThe Virgin Adoring the Child with Saint Joseph

-Dimensions | 137.8 × 104.8 cm |
+Dimensions137.8 × 104.8 cm

-The Virgin Adoring the Child with Saint Joseph is a painting intended for private devotion where the artist showcased the surroundings of Christ’s birth.
+The Virgin Adoring the Child With Saint Joseph is a painting intended for private devotion where the artist showcased the surroundings of Christ’s birth.
 Fra Bartolommeo depicts the Madonna in a simple robe and veil, kneeling on the ground before the infant Christ as she crosses her arms over her chest in reverence.
 The baby Jesus lies naked with a single cloth wrapped on just a simple bolster, whereas the barefoot Saint Joseph watches over him.

 Having escaped Herod’s Massacre of the Innocents in Bethlehem, St. John the Baptist fled to the wilderness to live as a hermit protected by the Archangel Uriel, which is why he appears walking away from the city gate.
-Among the most popular images in Florence seem to be those of the Virgin and Child with Saint John, who was Florence’s patron saint.
+Among the most popular images in Florence seem to be those of the Virgin and Child With Saint John, who was Florence’s patron saint.
 In Giuliano Bugiardini’s Rape of Dinah (Kunsthistorisches Museum, Vienna), an artist and his assistants paint a fresco above the city gate.

-The painting, The Virgin Adoring the Child with Saint Joseph, was commissioned by Alamanno Salviati for his son Averado in 1509 as the account book of the San Marco convent suggested.
+The painting, The Virgin Adoring the Child With Saint Joseph, was commissioned by Alamanno Salviati for his son Averado in 1509 as the account book of the San Marco convent suggested.
 Despite the fact that payment went to both Fra Bartolommeo and Mariotto Albertinelli (1474–1515) because they were working together at the time, the technique, handling, and coloring suggest that Fra Bartolommeo himself painted the picture between 1508 and 1510.

 The veiled, chaste gentleness of mood and the softened forms of the Bartolommeo are due to his subtle chiaroscuro and sfumato techniques, which is an impact from Leonardo’s paintings.
 According to a drawing in Munich, Saint Joseph’s facial features are those of Fra Bartolommeo himself, as the monumental form reflects Michelangelo’s influence.